+Discussion

+For the purpose of these requirements, associations between physical ballots and CVRs are not considered direct or indirect identifiers.

-Related requirements: Auditability
+Related requirements: 9.1.5-F – Unique identifier

 10.2.2-B – No voter record order information

-The voting system must not contain data or metadata associated with the CVR and ballot image files that can be used to determine the order in which votes are cast.
+The voting system must not contain data or metadata associated with the CVR and ballot image files that can be used to determine the order in which ballots votes are cast.

+Discussion

+No data or metadata is allowed whether in CVRs and ballot images or elsewhere if that metadata can be used to associate a voter with a record of voter intent.
+Otherwise, metadata can be useful for verification.
+For instance, date of creation of record in the voter-facing device might reveal the order of voting.
+Most other metadata won’t be a problem.

 10.2.2-C – Identifying information in voter record file names

 CVR and ballot image file names must not include any information identifying a voter.